 We are based in a villa made of mud in a very quiet part of town behind the old Shali fort – yet only 5 minutes from the souk and restaurants and as much Siwan cultural experiences as you want.
 The blacksmith is still here across the street, he is always around with who ever is sitting outside his forge for a chat – if you speak Siwan 🙂

 Somewhere Different co working co living space is based in a house called the Siwa Villa.
 It is a luxury villa that was built for families wanting high end desert tours and was very successful.
 That was before the revolution.
 Now it has been transformed into a coworking coliving space with all the required facilities.
 There are 4 rooms, one single, one double, one twin and one dorm with 4 beds in it.
 The rooms surround the main work area so you can work with others or switch back and forth to your room for calls or private work any time.

 You are a digital nomad, or about to become one.
-You will have heard Chiang Mai is the place for digital nomads due to the balance of wow factor, costs and good internet.
-Don’t take my word for it, see here on the travellers bible for cost comparison Numbeo Alexandria in Egypt is our nearest big city, it’s over 100% more expensive to live in Chiang Mai than Alex.
-I asked Ahmed,our manager here, as he is from Alex ” Is Siwa cheaper to live in than Alexandria? ” he smiled and replied ” Much cheaper”.
+You will have heard Chiang Mai is the place for Digital Nomads due to the balance of wow factor, costs and good internet.
+Don’t take my word for it, see here on the traveller’s bible for cost comparison Numbeo.
+Alexandria is our nearest big city in Egypt, it’s over 100% more expensive to live in Chiang Mai than Alex.

 Unless you are a rock star travel blogger or killed it on bitcoins – you want to keep your costs as low as possible.
-The less you need to have a nice standard of living, the more competitive you are when it comes to pitching for work.
-If you are just starting out it makes all the difference.
+The less you need pay to have a nice standard of living as you travel around the world, the more competitive you are when it comes to pitching for work.
+If you are just starting out, it makes all the difference.